 Our advantage is simple: Clients first – not shareholders.

-From the day we opened our doors in 1985, Empower has challenged the media status quo.
+From the day we opened our doors in 1985, Empower has always challenged the media status quo.

 Empower’s client and employee tenure rate is unmatched - 3X the industry average.
 Some of our biggest fans include Brooks Running, Conn’s HomePlus, LIXIL (American Standard, GROHE and DXV), Tempur Sealy, Fifth Third Bank, Gorilla Glue, TriHealth, Jack Link’s, V-Tech, Bush Brothers, Wendy’s, GNC, Famous Footwear, Ashley, Rust-Oleum, RoC Skincare and Newell Brands.